tigrisdata/tigris-docs/docs/overview/key-concepts.md

 a document in the collection and enforces the unique constraint.
 A primary key can be defined on a single field or can be composite.
 Documents are stored in sorted order according to the primary key.

+### Transaction

+Transactions allow multiple clients to concurrently read and write data in the database with strong consistency guarantees.
+Transactions are globally ordered and ACID compliant with strict serializability using optimistic concurrency control.

+Transactions work across collections and documents without any restrictions.
+Unlike some other document databases, there are no confusing read / write concerns to configure, and no cross-shard caveats.

 ### Stream